De-stressing the Holidays

 - Assign dish duties or use disposable products.
 Even though we’re big into recycling over here, having 30 people to a dinner is a bit overwhelming in the dish department, so we often use paper plates.
 If that’s not your thing, perhaps assign duties ahead of time to keep congestion down and to prevent hurt feelings.

 - Remember the reason.
-Spend time praying and talking about your blessings throughout the year.
-Barbara Rainey has come up with some really fun products to use as springboards in this area.
+Spend time praying and talking about your blessings throughout the year, start a gratitude journal.

 You might also like: